Monetra/monetra_magento2/README.md

 ### Monetra Account Vault Configuration

-- **Enabled**: Must be set to "Yes" in order to allow customers to store cards for later use.
-If set to "No", customers will not have the option to save card data they enter or to use previously saved cards.
+- **Enabled**: Must be set to "Yes" in order to allow customers to store and reuse payment cards.

 - **Title**: The payment method name under which the customer's stored cards will appear.
 This only applies when creating orders in Magento's admin backend.
 In the customer-facing checkout process, stored cards will appear under a general "Payment Method" heading.